global667/GoGui/README.md

 on the console.

 That's it.
-If you got problems, send a mail.
+If you got problems, send a mail or put a ticket on [issues](https://github.com/global667/GoGui/issues).
 This project is licensed under the terms of the gpl-3.0 license.